-Figure 1.1: GeNUGate 7.0 Z Overview
+Figure 1.1: genugate 8.0 Z overview.
+The secure server network is labelled as dmz.

-GeNUGate product family includes the following security features:
+The genugate product family includes the following security features:

 - The TOE supports IPv4 and IPv6. - The ALG does not perform IP forwarding but uses socket splicing as a fast transport mechanism (see below). - The modified OpenBSD kernel performs extra spoofing checks.
 The source and destination address of the IP packet are checked against the IP address (and netmask) of the receiving interface. - The modified OpenBSD kernel logs events related to firewall security that occur while checking incoming IP packets and keeps statistic counters for other events. - The filter rules of the PFL cannot be modified during normal operation. - Proxies that accept connections from the connected networks run in a restricted runtime environment. - The log files are analysed online. - The administrators are notified about security relevant events. - File system flags prohibit the deletion of the most important log messages. - The internal network is protected by a two-tiers security architecture that filter on different levels of the network stack (ALG and PFL). - The TOE has a special maintenance mode.
 During normal operation IP packets are handled as usual and the file system is secured by the BSD flags.
 In maintenance mode, however, the BSD flags can be altered for maintenance operation.
 In this mode all IP packets are dropped for security reasons.